SNHU-CS/CS-330/module03/mod3_tutorials.md

 }
 ```

-The fragment shader will remain unchanged, but the vertex shader now has to declare this uniform variable matrix, and use it to transform the incoming vertex position.
+The fragment shader will remain unchanged, but the vertex shader now has to declare this uniform variable matrix and use it to transform the incoming vertex position.

     layout (location = 0) in vec3 position; // Vertex data from Vertex Attrib Pointer 0
     layout (location = 1) in vec4 color;  // Color data from Vertex Attrib Pointer 1